quananhle/Quananhle/README.md

 ### Funny Joke

 ```
-"Have you heard of the object-oriented way to become wealthy?"
+"Have you heard about the object-oriented way to become wealthy?"
 "No..."
 "Inheritance."
 ```